-An agreement between Hardee County ("the County") and the City of Wauchula ("the City") provides for off-site and treatment of leachate.
-The County retains the City to provide treatment and disposal of leachate on an as-needed basis.
-The County is responsible for testing and reporting, and for transportation of leachate to the City's wastewater treatment plant.
-The services to be performed and the terms of the agreement are subject to FDEP rules and regulations.
+An agreement between Hardee County ("the County") and the City of Wauchula ("the City") provides for off-site treatment and disposal of leachate.
+The County retains the City to provide treatment and disposal of leachate.
+The County is responsible for testing, reporting, and transportation of leachate to the City's wastewater treatment plant.